 Some of the tips below will help you with starting your journey and hopefully give you a head start on making sure there are no surprises while you are travelling.

-Talk to your GP about how to manage your health needs while you are travelling.
+- Talk to your General Practitioner (GP) about how to manage your health needs while you are travelling.
 You may need to ask them about your fitness to travel or how to manage medication supplies.

 Tips for people who are low vision or blind

-- If you are travelling through an unfamiliar airport or transit location, it may be helpful to have a map for them so that you know where any assistance or help desks are.
+If you are travelling through an unfamiliar airport or transit location, it may be helpful to have a map for them in a format you can use, so that you know where any assistance or help desks are.
 This means that if you need help, you will know where to go.

 Keep any important items, like passports or travel tickets, within reach.